Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/control_point.md

 * **Offset:** The (relative) position of the control point.
 * **Lock to pointer:** If enabled, the control point becomes locked to the mouse cursor.
 * **Worldspace:** If enabled, the control point can be configured independently from the particle system.
 Useful if you want to place the control point in a fixed position somewhere in your wallpaper instead of having it relative to the particle system.
+* **Copy from parent:** Copies the position of a control point in the parent particle system.
+  * **Parent control point index:** The control point in the parent particle system to copy (`0` - `7`)
+* **Raw value:** Disables adjusting the parent control point values into the coordinate space of the child particle system and just copies the raw control point values.
+* **Hide gizmo from editor:** Control points show a draggable element in the editor window.
+By enabling this option, this control element will be hidden to clean up the editor space and to prevent accidental misplacement of the control point.

 Once a control point is assigned, a dragable gizmo will become visible in the editor as shown in the sample video above.
 You can also animate the control point position by assigning a timeline animation and SceneScript logic.